Peugeot Landtrek

-The Peugeot Landtrek is a mid-size pickup truck marketed by French car manufacturer Peugeot, part of Stellantis (previously Groupe PSA) since 2020.
+The Peugeot Landtrek is a mid-size pickup truck marketed by French car manufacturer Peugeot, part of Stellantis (previously PSA Group) since 2020.
 Jointly developed with Chinese car manufacturer Changan Automobile and manufactured in Shenzhen by Shenzhen Baoneng Motor (previously Changan PSA), the Landtrek shares the same platform and most of the bodywork with the Changan F70.

 The Landtrek is not available for sale in Europe, as it is currently only sold in Latin America, Sub-Saharan Africa, Overseas France (New Caledonia), Malaysia, Laos and in Ukraine.
 In South America and Algeria, it is sold under the Fiat brand as the Fiat Titano.
 In Mexico, it is also sold under the Ram brand since 2024, as the Ram 1200.
-Also in South America, it would sold as the Ram Dakota since 2025.
+It has also been sold in South America as the Ram Dakota since 2025.